 - 7.1.1 The Government removed the statutory requirement of implementing Site Waste Management Plans (SWMP) in October 2013.
-However, the use of a SWMP is still considered good practice to ensure that demolition and construction wastes are dealt with in an appropriate manner and in accordance with the 'waste hierarchy' and the Contractor will prepare a SWMP for the county planning authority to note as part of the full CoCP as part of any relevant CoCP.
+However, the use of a SWMP is still considered good practice to ensure that demolition and construction wastes are dealt with in an appropriate manner and in accordance with the 'waste hierarchy' and the Contractor will prepare a SWMP as part of any relevant CoCP.

-- 7.1.2 The full CoCP must provide that the Contractor dispose of waste in accordance with the waste hierarchy.

-- 7.1.2 7.1.3In preparing the full any relevant CoCP, the Contractor must consider how to deliver the Scheme through:
+- 7.1.2 In preparing any relevant CoCP, the Contractor must consider how to deliver the Scheme through:

 - reduced raw materials costs;

 - reduced waste destined for landfill;

-- reduced waste disposal costs; and
+- · reduced waste disposal costs; and

 - · meeting legislative requirements.

-- 7.1.3 7.1.4 Material supply will be met from the following in order of priority:
+- 7.1.3 Material supply will be met from the following in order of priority:

 - on site reuse / recycled;

-- off-site reuse / recycled; and
+- · off-site reuse / recycled; and

-- new materials.
+- · new materials.

-- 7.1.4 7.1.5The Contractor must segregate recyclable waste materials at source and provide suitable storage on site within the construction compounds where wood, metal, plastic and contaminated packaging can be source segregated to maximise the opportunity for reducing the amount of waste that needs to be disposed of.
+- 7.1.4 The Contractor must segregate recyclable waste materials at source and provide suitable storage on site within the construction compounds where wood, metal, plastic and contaminated packaging can be source segregated to maximise the opportunity for reducing the amount of waste that needs to be disposed of.

-8 The Water Environment
+B The Water Environment